 Authorised Officer (Core)

 The Commonwealth Representative may nominate to the Contractor by written notice from time to time any Authorised Officers for the purposes of the Deed.
-The written notice shall include the address and email address at which notice or communication under the Deed or any Contract is to be delivered to the Authorised Officer.
+The written notice shall include the address, fax number and email address at which notice or communication under the Deed or any Contract is to be delivered to the Authorised Officer.

 An Authorised Officer is responsible for placing and administering Contracts on behalf of the Commonwealth.
 The Contractor shall comply with the reasonable directions of the Authorised Officer made within the scope of the administration of a Contract.
 All directions by an Authorised Officer will be provided in writing.